step-stp/canonicaljson-java/README.md

 # canonicaljson-java

-To test build the project and run one of the following.
+1 - Make sure the Java home paths are added for the installed JDK 2 - Using the command line run:

-RunTest.cmd /src/test/resources/test/
+RunTest.cmd <<put path for folder>>

 All subfolders with an input.json (and expected.json) will be picked up and processed as follows:
 1- The file input.json will be parsed